OscPop/Transkribo/README.md

 ### Sensitive information
 An advantage of being able to use the models locally on your own computer and having a reliable speaker recognition in place, is the possibility of using it to transcribe audio that is considered confidential or sensitive.
 The audio could be processed and treated in an isolated environment.

+## Other solutions
+There are other version of whisper out there, and OpenAI even has a whisper API available.
+If we want to run the code locally and not end up in a cloud somewhere, we can't use their API.